studio photography – lingerie photo shoot

 And there you have it.
 A straight-forward setup that gives interesting, slightly moody light on Carly Erin.

-Similar to the vintage photo session Sarah R, and the urban photo-session with Molly K, I used a home-brew recipe in Radlab, to make the image pop with more contrast and add warm tone to the B&W image.
+Similar to the vintage photo session with Sarah R, and the urban photo-session with Molly K, I used a home-brew recipe in Radlab, to make the image pop with more contrast and add warm tone to the B&W image.